DaveY61/flask-mod-template/README_FMT.md

    - If you're not using a `.env` file, you'll need to manually update your server environment with any changes you want to persist across restarts.

 By following this process, you can ensure that your email configuration is working correctly before applying it to your application, reducing the risk of email-related issues in your production environment.

+## Error Handling and Logging

+The application includes improved error handling and logging:

+- Detailed error logs are stored in the `app_logs` directory
+- Error emails can be sent to administrators (configurable in the Email Setup)
+- User-friendly error pages for common HTTP errors (403, 404, 500)

+Administrators can review logs and configure email notifications to stay informed about application issues.

 ## License